Jake-OMES/DatabaseProfiler/README.md

 2.  `-o` output path
 3.  `-c` standard SQL connection string

+The images are created per schema, and the filenames are in `database_schema.png` format.
 ## Example
 If you wanted to generate pictures for a database named `SuperAwesomeDB` on the SQL Server located at `192.168.100.101`, and have the generated pictures saved to your desktop, this is what you'd execute at the command line: